bosima/FireflySoft.RateLimit/README.md

   - [Todo List](#todo-list)

 ## Introduction
-A rate limit library, support .NET Framework and .NET core.
+Fireflysoft.ratelimit is a rate limiting library based on .Net standard.
+Its core is simple and lightweight, and can flexibly meet the rate limiting needs of many scene.

 ## Features
-* Four algorithms: fixed window, sliding window, leaky bucket, token bucket.
+* Multiple rate limiting algorithms: built-in fixed window, sliding window, leaky bucket, token bucket, and can be extended.
-* Two counting storages: memory and redis.
+* Multiple counting storage: memory and Redis.
-* Consistent rate-limit for distributed services.
+* Distributed friendly: Supports unified counting of distributed programs with Redis storage.
+* Flexible rate limiting targets: Each data can be extracted from the request to set rate limiting targets.
-* Locking for a period of time after triggering the limit.
+* Support current limit penalty: the client can be locked for a period of time after the rate limit is triggered.
-* Flexible rate-limit target setting and rule matching.
-* Supports updating rules at runtime.
+* Dynamically change the rules: support the dynamic change of the rate limiting rules when the program is running.
+* Custom error: You can customize the error code and error message after the current limit is triggered.
-* Any scenario that requires rate-limit.
+* Universality: In principle, it can meet any scenario that requires rate limiting.

 ## Unit Test
 Project: FireflySoft.RateLimit.Core.UnitTest